-My first productions began 19 years ago in 1994, when I was still doing linear video editing on Hi8 using a Commodore Amiga Video Toaster and creating music videos for local bands in Cleveland, Ohio.
+My first productions began 24 years ago in 1994, when I was still doing linear video editing on Hi8 using a Commodore Amiga Video Toaster and creating music videos for local bands in Cleveland, Ohio.

 The second issue of Dark Realms Magazine, published in the Spring of 2001, featured an article on my photography.

 Mainly, it showcased images used in my novel The Gothic Rainbow, but there were a few other images featured as well.
 I created all of these images as more artistic works, with a lot of digital manipulation and blending of imagery and textures.

 In the fall of 2003, the tenth issue of Gothic Beauty Magazine, featured an article on my photography.